mailgun/godebug/README.md

 The debugger will attempt to interpret any text that does not match the above commands as a variable name.
 If that variable exists, the debugger will print it.

+### Known issues

+The source code generation doesn't handle blank lines well.
+If you see a prompt that looks like:

+    ->
+    (godebug)

+the program is actually at the next non-blank line.